Nishantm032/-receipe-manager-web/README.md

 - Filters area: responsive layout with inputs and select styled for focus/hover.
 - Mobile tweaks via media queries for filters and footer readability.

-## LocalStorage — what you used & learned
+## LocalStorage — what I used & learned

 - All recipes are stored under the key `"recipes"` as a JSON string.
   - Primary helpers: [`getRecipes`](js/app.js) / [`getRecipes`](js/storage.js) and [`saveRecipes`](js/app.js) / [`saveRecipes`](js/storage.js).